-U.S-China trade deal touts financial sector wins, but there's a sense of deja-vu
+U.S.-China trade deal touts financial sector wins, but there's a sense of deja vu

 Likewise, China’s pledge on Wednesday to open up its payments system to U.S. firms comes after China’s central bank earlier this month said it had accepted an application from a unit of American Express Co (AXP.N) regarding starting operations in China.

-The Securities Industry and Financial Markets Association, which has criticized China in the past for failing to make good on previous promises to level the playing field, struck a cautious note on Wednesday’s deal.
+Ken Bentsen, CEO of the Securities Industry and Financial Markets Association, which has criticized China in the past for failing to make good on previous promises to level the playing field, struck a cautious note on Wednesday’s deal.

-“We will examine this agreement closely including what it specifically means for our members in terms of its implementation and enforcement,” the group said in a statement.
+“We will examine this agreement closely including what it specifically means for our members in terms of its implementation and enforcement,” he said in a statement.

-(This story corrects size of China’s financial market to $40 trillion, not $4 trillion, in first paragraph)

-Reporting by Michelle Price in Washington and Sumeet Chatterjee in Hong Kong; Additional reporting by Alun John in Hong Kong; Editing by Leslie Adler
+Reporting by Michelle Price in Washington and Sumeet Chatterjee in Hong Kong; Additional reporting by Alun John in Hong Kong; Editing by Leslie Adler and Lisa Shumaker